kiwiorbit/rsiscan-v8/TOUR_GUIDE.md

 **ACTION 1: Show the Alert Configuration**
 1. Go back to the main dashboard.
 2. Click the **Gear icon** > **Configure Alerts**.
-3. Briefly click through the tabs, pausing on the **KiwiHunt** tab.
+3. Briefly click through the tabs, pausing on the **KiwiHunt** and **Indicator** tabs.

 > **SAY:** "This is the app's brain.
-You can configure a huge range of alerts, from simple RSI extremes to our proprietary **KiwiHunt signals**, which are designed to catch high-conviction reversals and continuations."
+You can configure a huge range of alerts, from simple RSI extremes and divergences, to **WaveTrend** confluence signals, and our proprietary **KiwiHunt signals** which are designed to catch high-conviction reversals and continuations."

 **ACTION 2: Demonstrate "Click-to-View"**
 1. Close the modal.
 Click the **Bell icon** in the header to open the Notification Panel.
-2. Find a recent **KiwiHunt alert** (e.g., "KiwiHunt: Hunt Buy").
+2. Find a recent **KiwiHunt or WaveTrend alert** (e.g., "KiwiHunt: Hunt Buy").
 3. Read the alert out loud.

 > **SAY:** "When an alert triggers, you get a toast notification, and it's saved here in your notification history.
 But here's the magic.
 We see a 'KiwiHunt: Hunt Buy' alert here for `SOLUSDT` on the 1-hour timeframe.
 Instead of manually going to find that setup, you just... **(ACTION: Click the notification)**... and the app instantly takes you to the right symbol, on the right timeframe, and **opens the KiwiHunt chart directly.**
 >
 > "This is our 'Click-to-View' system.
 It takes you from signal to decision in one second."

+---

+## Part 5: Putting It All Together - Catching a Trade (2 minutes)

+"So, we've received our 'KiwiHunt: Hunt Buy' alert for SOLUSDT.
+This is our signal.
+Now, let's validate it."

+**ACTION 1: Analyze the Indicator & Switch to Price Action**
+1. You are already on the KiwiHunt modal from the previous step.
+2. Point to the green dot on the chart.
+3. Click the **Price Chart icon** (`fa-chart-area`) inside the modal.

+> **SAY:** "The app brought us directly to the KiwiHunt chart, and we can see the exact moment the signal fired, confirmed by this green 'Hunt Buy' dot.
+This looks strong.
+But an indicator signal is only half the story.
+With one click... *(click price chart icon)* ...we can immediately see what the price was doing at that exact moment."

+**ACTION 2: Build Confluence with Pro Tools**
+1. On the Price Chart, click the **Volume Profile button**.
+Point to the Value Area Low (VAL).
+2. Click the **Fibonacci Levels button**.
+Point to the Golden Pocket.

+> **SAY:** "Now we build our case for the trade.
+First, let's turn on the **Volume Profile**.
+Look at that - the price is bouncing right off the Value Area Low.
+This is a key area of volume-based support.
+>
+> "Next, let's check the **Fibonacci Levels**.
+It's also bouncing perfectly from the Golden Pocket.
+We now have three powerful points of confluence: a strong KiwiHunt buy signal, a bounce from a key volume support level, and a bounce from a critical Fibonacci zone."

+**ACTION 3: Plan the Trade**
+1. Select the **Trendline tool**.
+2. Draw a horizontal line for a potential entry.
+3. Draw another below the recent low for a stop-loss.
+4. Draw a third line near the Point of Control (POC) for a target.

+> **SAY:** "At this point, we have a high-probability setup.
+We can use the drawing tools to map out our trade.
+We have our entry, our stop-loss is clearly defined below this recent swing low, and our primary target could be the Point of Control up here.
+>
+> "And that's the entire workflow.
+We went from a fully automated, 24/7 alert, to a deep, multi-factor analysis, to a fully planned trade with a clear risk-reward profile, all within about 90 seconds, without ever leaving the app.
+This is how the scanner helps traders act on high-probability setups with speed and confidence."

 ---